- STUDENT resides in HOSTEL
+STUDENT resides in HOSTEL

 Cardinality (Many-to-one): Multiple students may stay in the same hostel, but each student resides in only one hostel at a time.

 Participation (Partial-partial): Not all students are required to stay in a hostel, and not all hostels may be occupied by students.